Originally posted 2016-01-12 17:34:20.

 In an era when gallery art became completely worthless, David Bowie towered.
 When art became the equivalent of Facebook warriors posting trite motivational slogans — ‘YOLO’ and ‘Eat the rich’, he never lost sight of what art actually is.
 He never succumbed to the cult of the mawkish visual pun that has become the standard of gallery art today.

-Over twenty years ago, that great writer and educator Camille Paglia observed that gallery art was redundant; she proposed cinema as its contemporary successor but the fact is that cinema is corrupted by another disease, split between crass commercialism and obscurantism.
+Over twenty years ago, that great writer and educator Camille Paglia observed that gallery art was redundant; she proposed cinema as its contemporary successor but the fact is that cinema was corrupted by another disease, split between crass commercialism and obscurantism.
 There is no contemporary director able to rise above this dilemma; all are impaled on one or other of its horns.
 There will be no more Casablancas.

 Bowie never made either of those mistakes.
 He avoided the dilemma, both in his music and his cinematic outings.
 He was not George Lucas, nor was he some art house director whose turgid oeuvre would be fawned over by the same pseudo-intellectuals who drool over Turner prize nominees.
 Bowie was real.
 Bowie was true.
 Bowie was never compromised, nor did he compromise, even in the dark parts of his life.
 He remained himself and did not give up and in doing so was an inspiration to so many.
 Bowie said we could be heroes and he was right; and the greatest surprise of all, perhaps, was that this hero, this giant, was such a sweet, gentle, unassuming and private man.